Muttahida Qaumi Movement – London

 It was founded as a student organization, All Pakistan Muhajir Student Organization (APMSO), in 1978 by Altaf Hussain.
 APMSO gave birth to the Muhajir Qaumi Movement in 1984.
 In 1997, the MQM removed the term Muhajir (which denoted the party's roots among the country's Urdu-speaking community) from its name and replaced it with Muttahida ("United").
 The MQM is generally known as a party that once held strong mobilizing potential in Karachi, having traditionally been the dominant political force in the city.

-The party has kept its influence over Pakistan's federal government as a key coalition partner since the late 1980s (1988-1990, 1990–1992, 2002–2007, 2008–2013).
+The party has kept its influence over Pakistan's federal government as a key coalition partner since the late 1980s (1988–1990, 1990–1992, 2002–2007, 2008–2013).
 However, in 2015, MQM parliamentarians resigned from the National Assembly, Senate and Provincial Assembly of Sindh in protest against a crackdown on party supporters.

-In August 2016, after Saeed Bharam's 22 August speech, there was military crack down on the party.
-Nine Zero, the party headquarters in Karachi, was sealed, the party's leaders including Farooq Sattar were arrested, and most elected parliamentarians in the MQM were forced to disassociate themselves from Altaf Hussain.
-MQM terminated Farooq Sattar's party membership for party rules violations, and he then formed his own faction.
+In August 2016, after Altaf Hussain's controversial 22 August speech, there was a crackdown on the party.
+Nine Zero, the party's headquarters in Karachi, was raided, sealed, and bulldozed.
+The party's leaders residing in Pakistan, including Farooq Sattar, were arrested, and most elected parliamentarians in the MQM disassociated themselves from Altaf Hussain due to his speech.
+MQM terminated Farooq Sattar's party membership for party rules violations, from where he then formed his own MQM faction.

-Background

-Muhajirs were mostly Muslims, who migrated to Pakistan when the country was created after independence of British India in 1947.
-Karachi was then home to a very diverse set of ethnicities including Urdu and Gujarati speaking immigrants, Punjabis, Pashtuns, Baluch and foreigners from several South Asian countries.
-Muhajirs advanced in commerce and the bureaucracy, but many resented the quota system which facilitated Sindhis in gaining university slots and civil service jobs.
-It was this very ethnic rivalry that led to Muhajir political mobilization, which was further provoked by the stagnant economy and the condition of Biharis in Bangladesh concentration camps.

-Another major contributing factor behind the political mobilization of MQM among the Muhajirs was a feeling of insecurity due to the mass arrival of weaponry in Karachi during the Soviet-Afghan war and criminal groups proceeding to incite ethnic riots between Pashtuns and the Muhajirs throughout the 1980's.